pytorch/builder/README.md

 ### start
 ```
-python launch.py
+python launch.py --type dg0 --image foo
 ```
-... for bitstream boost, or:
+... for bitstream boost, and assuming you created an image called `foo`, or:
 ```
-python launch-standard.py
+python launch-standard.py --type ngd3 --image foo2
 ```
-... for dual Titan X instance

-Note this assumes you have one image called `foo`, and another called `foo2`
+... for dual Titan X instance, assuming you have an image called `foo2`

 ### ssh